Endocrine diseases occur with the body's endocrine system does not function properly.

 There may be more than 7,000 rare diseases.

-The total number of Americans living with a rare disease is estimated at between 25-30 million.
+The total number of Americans living with a rare disease is 25-30 million.

 - Chronic Inflammatory Demyelinating Polyneuropathy

 Click on the following link to find Autoimmune Disease Resources.

 The Autoimmune Disease Resources are from the American Autoimmune Related Diseases and the National Institutes of Health.